Jzow/starlitone/README.md

 So far, this repo is only a preliminary beginning, and I will continue to improve it through the knowledge I have learned.
 If you have any interests and ideas, please submit to PR or contact jameszow@163.com.

-We looking for various contributions!
+We're looking for various contributions!